-The term “black money” refers to money made illegally, or any income on which the taxes are not paid.
+The term “black money” refers to money made illegally, or any income on which taxes are not paid.
 The opposite of black money is white money – the funds on which taxes have been paid.
 Taxes not paid means the government doesn’t get its share of income – tax revenue generally being the major income source for a government.
 The phrase “black money” is commonly used in India.
 Activities involving black money are generally illegal in nature – such as terrorism, arms trade, drug trafficking, corruption, prostitution, stolen or pirated items trading, etc. People don’t report their illegal revenues fearing the obvious prosecution they’ll face.

 Effect on the Economy

 Any government primarily relies on tax money to provide basic services and amenities to its citizens and businesses on its shore.
 When the money that’s due doesn’t come through, the government’s efficiency and the country’s economic health takes a beating.
 Unaccounted money also makes it difficult to assess a country’s true economic state or progress.
 Due to this deficit, countries often end up borrowing money, which leads to inflation or high prices.
 Ultimately, the common citizen ends up paying for the government’s financial shortcomings.